An Assessment of the Overlooked Dangers of Template Engines

 \section{Conclusions}

 In this article, we have thoroughly examined template engines from multiple angles.
 To start, we explained their general functioning, both in theory and practical application.
 Following that, we delved into the vulnerabilities associated with their usage, specifically investigating SSTI and RCE pathways.
 We also scrutinized the existing tools and research related to SSTI.
-We also engaged in a comprehensive discussion about why RCE vulnerabilities persist within template engines and how sandboxing mechanisms, the most common protection against RCE, can be bypassed.

-Furthermore, we conducted an in-depth analysis of 34 commonly used template engines, analyzing for the first time nine template engines, eight of which allowed RCE.
-We then extracted helpful information from this analysis, identifying four distinct types of RCE paths and categorizing four possible approaches to protect against RCE attacks.
-With this analysis, we want to show that we need to search for automatic and cross-language ways to identify if a template engine allows RCE.
-Since 30 out of the 34 template engines analyzed have had RCE paths, 21 still have, this problem must be addressed.

-Additionally, we explored the prevalence of template engines in real-world applications and the persistence of SSTI issues.
-We highlighted numerous CVEs related to SSTI in applications, underscoring their significant impact on security.
-We showed that the high impact of SSTI is reflected both in the CVE scores and the large payouts that bug bounty programs offer.
-Nevertheless, the problem is still present, and neither the tools nor the current efforts to mitigate this vulnerability have been enough.

-In conclusion, we offered a detailed exposition of our analysis findings, including case studies and practical examples.
+Furthermore, we offered a detailed exposition of our analysis findings, including case studies and practical examples.